monger/Spring-Security-Multi-Auth-Manager-Test/README.md

 `remotingAuthenticationManager`, all of the admin interface integration tests will pass while the `testHessianService` test fails.

-After you make your changes to `src/main/webapp/WEB-INF/spring/spring-security.xml`, run the following:
+After you make your changes to `src/main/webapp/WEB-INF/spring/spring-security.xml`, run the following (the Cargo Maven plugin will download and run Tomcat 7 for the integration tests so make sure port 8080 is free):

     mvn integration-test